What Is an Omnidirectional Microphone? (Answered)

 When should you use an omnidirectional microphone?

 So when should you use an Omni mic?
-Here are a few use cases.
+Here are a few use cases when using an omnidirectional microphone.

 If you want even more tips and insights, watch this video called “Thoughts on omnidirectional microphones.” from the NordicAudioLabs YouTube channel.